 - Penetration test findings feed directly into your risk treatment plan and SoA

-- Evidence of penetration testing (engagement letter, scope, report, remediation evidence) is typically reviewed by ISO 27001 auditors
+- Evidence of testing (engagement letter, scope, report, remediation evidence) is typically reviewed by ISO 27001 auditors

 How long does it take and what does it cost?